weverkley/bucardo_docker_image/README.md

 - **Flexible Sync Definitions**: Sync all tables from a source (`herd`) or specify a list of tables (`tables`).
 - **Detailed Logging**: Control Bucardo's log verbosity to get real-time insight into replication.
 - **Run-Once Mode**: An option to have the container exit automatically after a successful sync, perfect for batch jobs.
+- **Timeout for Run-Once**: Set a timeout for run-once mode to prevent jobs from running indefinitely.
 - **Automated Setup**: The container automatically configures Bucardo on startup based on your JSON file.

 ## Usage